My Al Capone Museum | home

 Born in New Jersey on October 21,1893, Michael Malone was the son of Irish natives Lawrence and Mary Malone.
 He was a World War 1 veteran before becoming a Special agent for the Internal revenue service dept. Growing up in Jersey, Malone had picked up fluent Yiddish, Italian and Greek.
 This made him perfect for infiltration, especially since his dark hair and complexion made him look European instead of his proud Irish heritage.
 One striking trait was his eyes, piercing and almost cat like.
 Michael had married a woman named Irene and together they had a child.
 Tragically, the child died.
 Irene and Michael later divorced.
 This was probably due to the tragic family loss and his indulgence with his secretive Goverment employment.

 Malone later moved to Ramsey County, St. Paul, Minnesota and lived at 340 Cedar street.
+It was St. Paul's Athelitic club (YMCA).
 He had been a resident there for 24 years.
-Hospitalized, Michael Malone died on the 10th of November in 1960.
-It had been 10 days after the onset of a massive cerebral hemorrage.
+Hospitalized after a massive cerebral hemorrage, Michael Malone dies 10 days later on the 10th of November in 1960.
 A week after his death, Michael F. Malone is interred at Arlington National Cemetary with full military honors.
-Truly a brave man.
+Truly, a brave man indeed!

 Another important piece to bringing Al Capone down was an informant named Edward O'Hare.
 Originally from St. Louis, he was a lawyer and a business partner of Capone.
 He and Capone were owners of a dog track which raked in lots of money.
 O'Hare had once hoodwinked an inventor of the mechanical rabbit out of his patent which made the dogs run around the track.
 That alone brought him lots of money.
 O'Hare, it has to be stated did not turn informant against Capone for the good of mankind, but more for a favor he had obtained from the Government in exchange for his info.